Quick Facts: Arnold Press

 The Arnold press exists because Arnold Schwarzenegger thought the standard shoulder press wasn't hitting enough of the shoulder.
-And honestly?
 He was right.
-In a standard overhead press, the anterior deltoid does most of the work.
-The side delt gets some involvement.
-The rear delt barely shows up.
-So Schwarzenegger added the palm rotation to change that equation, and the exercise has carried his name ever since.
+In a standard overhead press the anterior deltoid does most of the work, the lateral delt gets some involvement, and the rear delt barely shows up.
+Schwarzenegger added the palm rotation to change that equation, and the exercise has carried his name ever since.

-What makes it different?
-The rotation.
+What makes it different is the rotation itself.
 You start with palms facing you, like you're at the top of a curl, and rotate outward as you press overhead.
-That rotation sweeps through the full range of shoulder flexion and abduction, which means the front delt, side delt, and even the rear delt all get meaningful work in a single rep. A 2013 study in the Journal of Sport and Health Science confirmed this, showing that the Arnold press produced significantly higher anterior deltoid activation than the standard dumbbell press while also engaging the lateral deltoid through the rotational arc (Saeterbakken & Fimland, 2013).
+That sweep through shoulder flexion and abduction means the front delt, lateral delt, and even the posterior delt all get meaningful work in a single rep. A 2013 study in the Journal of Sport and Health Science confirmed this, showing higher anterior deltoid activation than the standard dumbbell press, and meaningful lateral delt engagement through the rotational arc (Saeterbakken & Fimland, 2013).

-Now, the tradeoff is complexity.
-The rotation adds a coordination demand that doesn't exist in a standard press, which is why this is an advanced exercise.
-You need solid overhead pressing form before adding rotation.
-And you need to drop the weight to accommodate the extra time under tension.
-A 2020 review in Sports Medicine found that increased time under tension was a key driver of muscle hypertrophy independent of load (Schoenfeld et al., 2020).
-The Arnold press delivers roughly 50% more time under tension per rep than a standard press.
-So lighter weight can actually produce equal or greater muscle growth stimulus.
+The tradeoff is complexity.
+The rotation adds a coordination demand that doesn't exist in a standard press, which is why this counts as an advanced movement.
+You need solid overhead pressing form before adding rotation, and you need to drop the weight to accommodate the extra time under tension.
+A 2020 review in Sports Medicine showed that increased time under tension drives hypertrophy independent of absolute load (Schoenfeld et al., 2020).
+The Arnold press delivers roughly 50% more time under tension per rep than a standard press, so lighter weight can produce equal or greater muscle-growth stimulus.

 How to Do the Arnold Press (Step-by-Step)